 - The defendant(s) did not demonstrate deliberate indifference; and/or

-Defendants may try to argue that they have “qualified immunity in Nevada” that protects them from liability from Section 1983 claims.
-But if the plaintiff can show that the defendant did not act in good faith, then any immunity privileges should not apply.19
+Defendants may try to argue that they have “qualified immunity” that protects them from liability from Section 1983 claims.
+Though if the plaintiff can show that the defendant did not act in good faith, then any immunity privileges should not apply.19

-Inmates usually have a statute of limitations of two (2) years following the injury to bring a Section 1983 lawsuit in Nevada.20
+Inmates usually have a statute of limitations of two (2) years following the injury to bring a Section 1983 lawsuit in Nevada.
+If they wait after two years to file, the lawsuit can be dismissed for being stale.20

 Legal References: